arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - **Darksiders 2** - Had a blast playing this.
+Lovely world design, fun puzzles, and enough variety to keep thing fresh.

   - Assassin's Creed Origins - Everyone said this was better than Odyssey and indeed it is.
 The side quests are way better and everything feels well designed.